walshbr/data-for-the-rest-of-us/pages/logistics.md

 ## Assignments

-Your grade will be made up of two components:
+Your grade will be made up of a collection of components:
-* Each week has a small assignment due by 9:00AM the following.
+* Weekly assignments
-*
+* Participation in final project

 ## Attendance